‘Big Brother 19’ Spoilers: Alex Pledges To Sway ‘BB19’ Jury For Paul – Christmas Turns on Josh

 Other BB19 spoilers from the live feeds recently showed Christmas confessing to romantic feelings for Paul late one night when she was cam-talking.
 She’s also been asking Paul to sleep beside her in bed, has been spooning, cuddling and petting on him.
 While it’s not clear if Paul reciprocates Christmas’ feelings, it is evident that Christmas has abandoned her final two deal with Josh.
 Paul is her ride or die, and she’s even told the bearded one that she doesn’t mind going to the end with him and losing to him.
 Affection has trumped common sense it seems.
 Online Big Brother has coined the duo Paul and “Sh*tmas” and now refers to them as a “grossmance.”
 Pretty harsh.

-If Paul wins the final HoH, Big Brother Network reports he’ll likely take Josh instead of Christmas because he thinks he’ll do better with the jury against Josh.
+If Paul wins the final HoH, Big Brother Network reported that he’ll likely take Josh instead of Christmas because he thinks he’ll do better with the jury against Josh.
 Jason would vote for Josh over Paul, most likely, but the rest of the house has strong anti-Josh feelings.
 Even Jason stirring things up in jury the past couple of weeks probably won’t be enough to take down Paul.
 Even evicted Christmas (if things went that way) would vote for Paul since she’s got feels for him.
 Kevin should be gone next, but even if not, Paul could beat the old guy.
 Christmas will take Paul to the end if she wins the final HoH.
 Josh’s only chance to get to F2 seems to be winning the HoH himself.

 Alex to Jason's memwall pic: I'm sorry.
 I'll be seeing you soon. #BB19 pic.twitter.com/t2Awds1Igo